whiskey drink in speakeasy

 Vibe: Speakeasy

-Must-visit cocktail bar – if you can find it, that is.
+Swordfish Tom’s is a must-visit cocktail bar – if you can find it, that is.
 You’ll need to locate the nondescript door in an alleyway and follow the stairs to the basement.
 At the next door, you’ll see either a red or green light.
 If red, there’s no vacancy and you’ll have to wait.
 If green, knock and be patient.

 This pre-Prohibition-inspired cocktail bar is open 4:00pm – 1:30am and features a romantic dimly-lit, intimate ambiance with exposed brick and an original boiler situated in the center of the small room.
 They’re cash only, but have an ATM on-site.

 The owner is celebrated regionally for inventive cocktails, but if you aren’t feeling anything on the menu, they’re able to make you a custom cocktail, using their made in-house tonics and shrubs.
+While the drink ingredients tend to be pretty unique, we’ve loved every sip.

 swordfish toms cocktail bar, a kansas city speakeasy is cozy and perfect for date night